statesman/statesman.github.io/_posts/2017-01-13-school-ratings.md

 Finding an answer involved learning new a [pandas](http://pandas.pydata.org/) trick and writing a python geospatial query.

-Reporters Melissa Taboada and Julie Chang investigated charter school trends after the Texas Education Agency released preliminary results of its new school rating system.
+Reporters Melissa Taboada and Julie Chang [investigated charter school ratings](http://www.mystatesman.com/news/local-education/statesman-analysis-texas-school-grades-give-boost-charters/b1PNDAGakpBzkOZXKsQCxM/) after the Texas Education Agency released preliminary results of its new school rating system.
 We were also interested in comparing the [preliminary A-F grades](http://www.mystatesman.com/news/local-education/texas-schools-and-districts-got-their-letter-grades-from-state/06y5h5VGHqhfgcAozpXh7I/) to the [previous system](http://www.statesman.com/news/local/four-austin-middle-schools-stumble-texas-education-ratings/N53OLKMxv8v6xvAe2kNARM/).

 The previous system rated schools based on whether they met target scores in four categories.
 The proposed A-F system assigns schools scores in five categories and converts those numerical scores to letter grades.
 Although the systems are considerably different, we decided to compare: